 Big bulky arms are one thing, but carving out the details to a tricep horseshoe are much more impressive and present a solid aesthetic look.
 The tricep complex is made up of three "heads"—the long, lateral and medial.
 To effectively develop them, each head much be specifically concentrated on to balance growth and symmetry.
-We asked personal trainer Alfonso Moretti, owner of Angry Trainer Fitness, his favorite routine to sculpt out the horseshoe tricep.
-Here’s how to get it.
+Here’s how to get it, with tips from certified trainer Alfonso Moretti.

 Standing in front of a cable tower with both hands on the rope, lock your elbows at your sides and press down.
 Moretti says, "Be sure to go the full range of motion, concentrating on the squeeze in the finish.
 Another important element to this exercise is to maintain a neutral wrist and spread the rope straight at the bottom of the movement."
 There's no reason to overload the weight here either.
 Find the amount of resistance that allows for perfect form.
 Shoot for three sets of 12 to 15 reps.
 Moretti also recommends a "burn out" set of 25 reps.